Should I Buy Bitcoin? 4 Things to Know About the Virtual Currency Beforehand

 Heard of any of those?
 Before 2017, you probably hadn’t, but those are the best-known cryptocurrencies today.

-Cryptocurrencies are a type of digital currency which uses blockchain technology.
+Cryptocurrencies are a type of digital currency that uses blockchain technology.

 Bitcoin is the proverbial 800-pound gorilla in the crypto scene.
 I come across stories all the time about how if I would have bought Bitcoin in 2009 and held it to December 2017, when pricing peaked, I’d have made millions upon millions of dollars.